Wclark-lab26/cvnp1606-portfolio/week03-account-audit/README.md

 ## What I Can Do Now

-I created, mangaged and audited local Windows accounts for seasonal staff, tested administrative behaviour and possible escalation, and wrote a memo explaining why each access decision should be analyzed, documented, and approved to protect ACME's endpoints
+I created, mangaged and audited local Windows accounts for seasonal staff, tested administrative behaviour and possible escalation.
+I wrote a memo explaining why each access decision should be analyzed, documented, and approved to protect ACME's endpoints